Weimax Wines & Spirits

 So...

-The 2005 Lytton Springs comes from this special vineyard in Sonoma near the Dry Creek Valley.
+The 2018 Lytton Springs comes from this special vineyard in Sonoma near the Dry Creek Valley.
 It's an older vineyard and is a field blend...the old-timers planted a number of odd varieties in the same vineyard with the idea of producing a blended red without their having to do blending trials in the lab.
 In fact, nobody in those days had a lab.
-Deep, dark...mildly berryish with a spice note.
+This vintage has a modest level of tannin, but it's certainly drinkable in its youth.
+Beautiful spice notes...brambly and a bit of pepper.
+Very fine.

 Three Valleys takes the place of what used to be called "Coast Range" in the really old days and "Sonoma Station" more recently.
 It is a Zin-based blend with fruit coming from the Russian River, Dry Creek and Alexander Valley regions.
 I suppose if they had grapes from Glen Ellen, for example, they'd have to re-name it Four Valleys.
-Anyway, it's a very nice bottle of Zin in 2006, medium-bodied and ready to drink now.
-And it's affordable.
+The 2020 is very good...and well-priced.

 Currently available: